-- One in three American adults have gone online to figure out a medical condition.
+- One in three American adults has gone online to figure out a medical condition.

-- 72% of Internet users say they looked online for health information within the past year.
+- 72 percent of Internet users say they looked online for health information within the past year.

-- 47% of Internet users search for information about doctors or other health professionals before engaging with a health business.
+- 47 percent of Internet users search for information about doctors or other health professionals before engaging with a health business.

-- 38% of Internet users search for information about hospitals and other medical facilities.
+- 38 percent of Internet users search for information about hospitals and other medical facilities.

 - The most commonly researched topics are specific diseases or conditions; treatments or procedures; and doctors or other health professionals.